ZsoltToth/project-templates-spring-react/backend/README.md

 docker run backend:1.0
 ```

+__Docker Compose__

+Docker Compose should be used via [Dockstation](https://dockstation.io/) because it is a way easier.

+_Note:_
+Docker Compose will run init script for db once.
+If you modify the init SQL script then container has to be removed.

 ## Definition of Ready
  - All Acceptance Criteria are met.
  - Current modifications are tested.
 At least least happy paths.